-Whilst many big name companies were involved in the distribution of Star Wars figures in Europe, essentially they were all actually just following orders from a company called General Mills.
+Whilst many big name companies were involved in the distribution of Star Wars figures in Europe, essentially they were all just following orders from one single company called General Mills.

-General Mills were in almost complete control of European Distribution and each of the companies listed below were subdivisions of GM during production (In fact General Mills owned Kenner as well!)
+General Mills were in almost complete control of European Distribution and each of the companies listed below acted almost like subdivisions of GM during production.
+(If you weren’t aware, General Mills actually owned Kenner as well)

 Palitoy (United Kingdom)